tesujimath/beancount-parser-lima/README.md

 # beancount-parser

-A zero-copy parser for Beancount in Rust, built with [Chumsky](https://docs.rs/chumsky/latest/chumsky/) and [Logos](https://docs.rs/logos/latest/logos/).
+A zero-copy parser for Beancount in Rust.

 It is intended to be a complete implementation of the Beancount file format, except for those parts which are deprecated and other features as documented here (in a list which may not be comprehensive).

 Currently under active development.
 APIs are subject to change, but I hope not majorly.

-Note that zero-copy support in Chumsky is currently available only in alpha releases.
+(Note that zero-copy support from Chumsky is currently available only in alpha releases.)

 ## Features

-- fast
+- fast, thanks to [Logos](https://docs.rs/logos/latest/logos/) and [Chumsky](https://docs.rs/chumsky/latest/chumsky/) zero copy

-- beautiful error messages
+- beautiful error messages, thanks to [Ariadne](https://docs.rs/ariadne/latest/ariadne/)

-- interface for applications using this to also report beautiful errors in their original context (as in the image below)
+- interface for applications to also report beautiful errors in their original context, as in the example below

 - focus on conceptual clarity of application domain objects mapped to Rust types